yunusyurtturk/fdal/README.md

 # fdal
 Database Abstraction Layer for Flutter

 ###  Flutter Database Abstraction Layer

-- Firestore and Realtime Database.
+- Firestore and Realtime Database...
 These are 2 different database solutions provided by Google's Firebase.
 They are different, but they have some common properties:
 	- JSON based
 	- Create, Read, Update, Delete Operations
 	- Subscription to changes